ncatlab/nlab-content/pages/895.md

 1. _The axioms should be as weak (and as simple) as possible, so that the constructions of homotopy theory are available in as many contexts as possible._

-He also introduces the notion of a [[I-category]] being a category with a natural cyclinder functor.
+He also introduces the notion of a [[I-category]] being a category with a natural cyclinder functor satisfying a set of good properties.

 #Definition